-Code protection ($\overline{\text{CP}}$ bit in Configuration Word 5) disables access, reading and writing, to the program memory via external device programmers.
+Code protection ($\overline{\text{CP}}$ bit in Configuration Word 5) disables access, reading and writing, to the PFM via external device programmers.
 Code protection does not affect the self-write and erase functionality.
 Code protection can only be Reset by a device programmer performing a Bulk Erase to the device, clearing all nonvolatile memory, Configuration bits, and User IDs.

-Write protection prohibits self-write and erase to a portion or all of the program memory, as defined by the WRT<1:0> bits of Configuration Word 4.
+Write protection prohibits self-write and erase to a portion or all of the PFM, as defined by the WRT[1:0] bits of Configuration Word 4.
 Write protection does not affect a device programmer's ability to read, write, or erase the device.

-13.1 Program Flash Memory
+13.1 Program Flash Memory (PFM)

-The program memory consists of an array of 14-bit words as user memory, with additional words for User ID information, Configuration words, and interrupt vectors.
-The program memory provides storage locations for:
+PFM consists of an array of 14-bit words as user memory, with additional words for User ID information, Configuration words, and interrupt vectors.
+PFM provides storage locations for: